 Interview with painter John Kiki

 I was delighted that the editors shared my enthusiasm for the work of a remarkable and original painter who, over 40 years, has produced a highly distinctive body of work, that I believe should be much more widely known and recognised.
 I first met John in 1989 when I was working at the Norwich Gallery at Norwich School of Art, where he had a solo exhibition.
-It was the beginning of a long relationship in which John has been both a fundamental influence in the development of my own painting and a generous friend and mentor.
+It was the beginning of a long relationship in which John has been an influence in the development of my own painting and a generous friend and mentor.

-In the interview John talks revealingly about his journey as a painter and how he came to develop the working methods and attitudes that lie behind his extraordinarily fluid and intuitive use of materials.
+In the interview John talks revealingly about his journey as a painter and how he came to develop the working methods and attitudes that lie behind his fluid and intuitive use of materials.

 The Market Paintings